-Alexander Brongniart was a French zoologist, mineralogist, and chemist who had worked hand in hand with Georges Cuvier studying the geology of the Paris Basin in France.
-He was the director of the Sevres porcelain factory director and had been responsible for the worldwide fame of the factory.
-He had been the professor at the Museum of Natural History in Paris teaching mineralogy, and he had established the basic principles of ceramic chemistry.
-Along with these accomplishments, he had also made contributions to science by introducing a new classification of reptiles, extensively studying trilobites, and contributed to stratigraphy through developing markers which can be used for dating strata.
+Alexandre Brongniart was a French zoologist, mineralogist, and chemist who worked with Georges Cuvier studying the geology of the Paris Basin in France.
+He was the director of the Sevres porcelain factory for 47 years and was responsible for the worldwide fame of the factory.
+He was professor at the Museum of Natural History in Paris, teaching mineralogy, and he established the basic principles of ceramic chemistry.
+Along with these accomplishments, he also made contributions to science by introducing a new classification of reptiles and contributed to stratigraphy through developing markers which can be used for dating sedimentary rock.

 Personal Life and Education

-Born in Paris, France on the 5th of February back in 1770, Alexandre Brongniart was the son of Anne-Louise Degremont and Alexandre-Théodore Brongniart who was a distinguished architect in Paris.
-He studied for a time at the École des Mines before moving to the École de Médecine.
-There was a time when he became the assistant to Antoine-Louis Brongniart who was, at that time, a professor at Jardin des Plantes teaching chemistry.
-This had been one of his earliest exposures to the field of chemistry and may have been the spark for his interest in this field.
+Born in Paris, France on the 5th of February in 1770, Alexandre Brongniart was the son of Anne-Louise Degremont and Alexandre-Théodore Brongniart who was a distinguished architect in Paris.
+He studied at the École des Mines before moving to the École de Médecine.
+He became an assistant to his uncle, Antoine-Louis Brongniart, a chemistry professor at Jardin des Plantes.
+This was one of Alexandre’s earliest exposures to the field of chemistry and sparked his interest in this science.

-While he was the director of the porcelain factory which to this day remains his legacy, he was able to marry Cecile who was the daughter of Charles-Étienne Coquebert de Montbret, a statesman and a scientist.
-They had just one son, who became the paleobotanist and botanist named Adolphe-Théodore Brongniart who had gained his own name in the field of science.
+While he was the director of the famous porcelain factory, which is still in operation, he married Cecile, the daughter of Charles-Étienne Coquebert de Montbret, who was a statesman and a scientist.
+They had one son, Adolphe-Théodor, who became a paleobotanist and botanist.

 Contributions to Science

-In the field of zoology, he had his work called “Essai d’une classification naturelle des reptiles” published in 1800.
-This paper had emphasized how important comparative anatomy was.
-Because of this basis, he had been able to further split the class Reptilia, into four more groups; Batrachia (now a separate class, Amphibia), Chelonia, Ophidia, and Sauria.
+In the field of zoology, his work “Essai d’une classification naturelle des reptiles” was published in 1800.
+This paper emphasized the importance of comparative anatomy.
+He was able to divide the class Reptilia, into four more groups; Batrachia (now a separate class, Amphibia), Chelonia, Ophidia, and Sauria.

-From his studies on reptiles, he noticed how one of the groups– the batrachians were much different compared to the other three groups.
-The distinction had been noticeable especially in their reproductive organs which had been a lot more important compared to the much more observable difference of limbless snakes and the others.
-Because of this finding, Pierre Latreille had moved the batrachians to their separate class—the amphibians, while the reptile grouping of Brongniart of the true reptiles namely saurian, ophidians, and chelonians, remain to this day as part of the modern systematics.
+From his studies on reptiles, he noticed how one of the groups, the batrachians, was very different compared to the other three groups.
+The distinction was especially noticeable in their reproductive organs.
+Because of his findings, Pierre Latreille later moved the batrachians to their own separate class, the amphibians.

-The “Tableau des terrains qui composent l’écorce du globe” was Brongniart’s last major work and was published in 1829, and this work had featured the interpretation and ordered classification of rocks.
-Unlike his earlier works though, this publication received much less recognition and had minimal influence on the development of geology.
-Despite this, however, his stratigraphical works had given a great principal model which had served as the pattern of other more productive geological works in the years 1810-1840 in Europe.
-Because of his works, geology in nineteenth century Europe had been changed and his contributions are still credited even to this day.
+The “Tableau des terrains qui composent l’écorce du globe” was Brongniart’s last major geological work which was published in 1829.
+This work featured the interpretation and ordered classification of rocks.
+Brongniart’s strati-graphical works was a good principal model which served as the pattern for other geological works in the mid nineteenth century.